harrybergin24/harrybergin24/README.md

 ### [n number of pairs](https://github.com/harrybergin24/n-number-of-pairs-trading)

 developed a simple pair trading into having many different stocks trading and then testing to see the co integrated pairs amongst them to have stat arb opportunities.
-Where I want to go with this project is to answer a few main questions:

-Are there pairs amongst the n number of stocks that are uncorrelated to produce less volatile returns?

-Are there any pairs which are not correlated to a index to boost returns and lower volatility?

-Is there a way of weighting the pairs to boost returns?